pazu86/PajeroTempGuard/README.md

 ## Comments about current version

-This code is planned to be the final version of my prototype, has NOT been tested yet, particularly the buzzer and LED configs.
-They should work but is untested.
-Will updated with tested.
+This code is planned to be the final version of my prototype, it has NOT been tested yet, particularly the buzzer and LED configs.
+I will update once I have finalised and tested.